Knowledge Equivalence in Digital Twins of Intelligent Systems: Introduction

 \section{Introduction}

-Digital twin is a concept that comes from manufacturing and is now gaining attention in other fields including logistics, transportation, city and urban planning, infrastructure monitoring and smart agriculture \cite{Jones2020CharacterisingReview,Minerva2020,DosSantos2021,Barricelli2019,Ghandar_2021} A representative and inclusive definition of Digital Twins, which is adopted in this paper, has been put forth in \cite{arup}: “A digital twin is the combination of a computational model and a real-world system, designed to monitor, control and optimise its functionality.
+Digital Twins (hereafter referred to as DT) is a concept that comes from manufacturing and is now gaining attention in other fields including logistics, transportation, city and urban planning, infrastructure monitoring and smart agriculture \cite{Jones2020CharacterisingReview,Minerva2020, DosSantos2021,Barricelli2019,Ghandar_2021}.
+A Digital twin is generally regarded as the virtual representation of existing physical assets, products, objects, or systems.
+A large number of definitions of DT have been proposed in the literature, each of which is strongly based on application context \cite{Barricelli2019,thelen_comprehensive_2022}.
+This paper focuses on DT that is used for runtime decision-making and planning \cite{DosSantos2021,flammini_digital_2021}.
+A representative and inclusive definition of DT, which is adopted in this paper, has been put forth in \cite{arup}: “A digital twin is the combination of a computational model and a real-world system, designed to monitor, control and optimise its functionality.
 Through data and feedback, both simulated and real, a digital twin can develop capacities for autonomy and to learn from and reason about its environment.”
-Research into digital twins is still in its infancy and much of the work has been for prototyping and proof-of-concept purposes, covering but not limited to modelling, simulation, verification, validation, and/or assurance of the physical artefact using the virtual replica.
-The focus of the analysis has been geared towards simulations and what-if analysis to inform deployment and subsequent refinements of the physical product through continuous monitoring and data assimilation.
+Research into DT is still in its infancy and much of the work has been for prototyping and proof-of-concept purposes, covering but not limited to modelling, simulation, verification, validation, and/or assurance of the physical artefact using the virtual replica.
+The focus of the analysis has been geared towards simulation and what-if analysis to inform deployment and subsequent refinements of the physical products or systems through continuous monitoring and data assimilation \cite{dehghanimohammadabadi_simulation-optimization_2021, Tao_product_2019, vanderhorn_digital_2021, Boschert2016}.